iinsys/devops/learning/kubernetes/pod-disruption-budget/readme.md

 # Pod Disruption Budgets (PDB)

+**Definition:**
+A **Pod Disruption Budget (PDB)** is a Kubernetes policy object that ensures a minimum number of pods in a deployment, stateful set, or replica set remain available during **voluntary disruptions** (e.g., node maintenance, cluster upgrades).
+PDBs prevent too many pods from being evicted at once, helping maintain application availability.

 This directory demonstrates how to use PodDisruptionBudgets to ensure high availability during voluntary disruptions.

 ## Testing with Minikube